WYDB

-WYDB (94.5 MHz, "FM 94.5 The Answer") is a commercial FM radio station broadcasting a conservative talk radio format.
+WYDB (94.5 FM) is a commercial radio station broadcasting an oldies radio format.
 Licensed to Englewood, Ohio, the station serves the Dayton metropolitan area.
 It is owned and operated by the Delmarva Educational Association, with studios and offices on North High Street in Columbus, Ohio.

 WYDB has an effective radiated power (ERP) of 3,600 watts, using a directional antenna.
 The transmitter is on Trinity Church Road near Shiloh Springs Road in Dayton.

-Programming
+Previous Talk Programming

-Most of WYDB's programming comes Salem Radio Network syndicated shows, including Hugh Hewitt, Dennis Prager, Sebastian Gorka, Mike Gallagher, Charlie Kirk, Eric Metaxas, Brandon Tatum and Bruce Hooley.
-It also carries Mark Levin, Lars Larson and "This Morning, America's First News with Gordon Deal."
+Most of WYDB's previous talk programming came from Salem Radio Network syndicated shows, including Hugh Hewitt, Dennis Prager, Sebastian Gorka, Mike Gallagher, Charlie Kirk, Eric Metaxas, Brandon Tatum and Bruce Hooley.
+It also carried Mark Levin, Lars Larson and "This Morning, America's First News with Gordon Deal."

-Weekends feature shows on money, health, guns, real estate and the outdoors, as well as repeats of some weekday shows.
+Weekends featured shows on money, health, guns, real estate and the outdoors, as well as repeats of some weekday shows.
 Most hours begin with an update from Fox News Radio.

 History

-Classical (1962-1970)
+Classical (1962–1970)

 The original station at 94.5 MHz was given the call sign WKET in 1962.
 It played classical music from a basement studio at the former Hills and Dales Shopping Center.
 The station failed to attract a sizable listening audience (AM was the dominant band at that time).

 It was sold to the University of Dayton in 1964, which changed the call letters to WVUD (for the "Voice of the University of Dayton").
 The WKET call letters are now used at 98.3 FM in Kettering.